determined-ai/determined/examples/custom_searcher/local_search/README.md

 # Custom SearchMethod with LocalSearchRunner

-This example shows how to implement a custom hyperparameter SearchMethod that enable fault tolerance.
+This example shows how to implement a custom hyperparameter SearchMethod that enables fault tolerance.
 To run the custom SearchMethod, in this example we use LocalSearchRunner that executes the custom SearchMethod on your local machine.
 For an example of running the custom SearchMethod on a cluster, see `examples/custom_searcher/core_search_runner`.